De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Temperature dependence

 {\bf (ii)} Let us now consider $2\pi b \sim 1$ and $2\pi b <1 $ cases.

 In particular we want to first focus on $b=0.2$ case as we think it might be relevant to the experiment.
 For this value the steepest descent saddle point is defined by the most general expression,

 Calculations and Fig. (\ref{fig:figSM6}b) suggest we have to be careful with the steepest descent and take in to account higher orders of approximation.
 In particular, in Fig. (\ref{fig:figSM6}b) we see that the position of the saddle point is captured well with the approximation, however, the tail isn't.
 The tail is going to contribute to the amplitude of the integral.
+We don't know how to estimate the tail.
+Let us see if the position of the peak in $R(T)$ is captured by the steepest descent.

 the peak occurs at